ReutersMedia/sqs-browser-events/README.md

 * `/status`: Return list of all active sessions.
 * `/cleanup`: Identity unused queues and remove them

 Typically you will `create` a session when a user logs in, generating a session ID, and `renew` it periodically as the access key approaches expiration.
+The `/create` methods also accept a `MessageRetentionPeriod` period, which is used to set the message retention period when creating the SQS queue.

 ## Dispatching Messages